 - The arrival of the Angles, Saxons and Jutes from the 5th century onward, and their setting up of a separate settlement that was called Lundenwic

-- The re-establishment of Londinium, now called Lundenburh, through the endeavours of Alfred the Great and Athelstan, the first king of England
+- The re-establishment of Londinium, now called Lundenburh, through the endeavours of Alfred the Great, king of the Anglo-Saxons, and his grandson Athelstan, the first king of England

-- The growth of the City of London and the surrounding districts from the Norman period down to the accession of Charles II in 1660 after the English Civil War.
+- The growth of the City of London and the surrounding districts from the time of the Norman Conquest down to the accession of Charles II in 1660 after the English Civil War.

 City (with a capital C) is used in this document to denote the City of London, which was originally the Roman town of Londinium, or what we might loosely refer to as the Square Mile.

 With respect to dates, BCE and CE are used instead of BC and AD.
 And CE is dropped when we reach the 11th century.

 Part 2 of London’s potted history, when it appears, will continue on from the Restoration of the Monarchy and take the account up to modern times.

 The Formation of the River Thames

 London’s success has historically been based on its close proximity to Continental Europe and on the river Thames which provided transport links to it, as well as into the heart of southern England.

 A chalk-based trough had formed between the Chilterns and the North Downs.
 Subsequently, around 50 million years ago, the sea deposited what is known as London Clay which varies in depth from 150 metres in the London basin to 4 metres in Wiltshire.
 As parts of the London Clay eroded, sand and gravel terraces were formed.

 During the last glacial period which started around 25,000 years ago, Britain was physically connected to the Continent, and the proto-Thames flowed across the Vale of St. Albans and on to Harwich, where it became a small tributary of the ancestor to the river Rhine.